 An Expanding List of Supporting Organizations

-GCCN has gained the initial support of government and industry implementation partners including Affinidi, AOKPass, Blockchain Labs, Evernym, IBM, Indicio.Tech, LACChain, Lumedic, Proof Market and ThoughtWorks.
+GCCN has gained the initial support of government and industry implementation partners including Affinidi, AOKPass, Blockchain Labs, Evernym, IBM Watson Health, Indicio.Tech, LACChain, Lumedic, Proof Market and ThoughtWorks.
 Additional companies that have committed to developing and moving GCCN forward include: Human Colossus Foundation, Continuum Loop Inc, Trinsic, Privacy By Design Lab, Finema, Dhiway Networks, HLN Consulting, LLC, Symsoft Solutions, digi.me (Consentry), Pravici LLC, Bloqzone, Immunodex, InfoCert, Pulse Connect, Validated ID, Safe Health, MATTR and IdRamp.

 “IdRamp is on the front line of cross border interoperability.
 We deploy Zero Trust decentralized identity ecosystems for global enterprises and public sector organizations.
 As a member of Good Health Pass, ID2020, Cardia, and chair of the Trust Over IP Ecosystem Working Group we are dedicated to building open interoperable solutions that improve global trust.
 The IdRamp bak2.life service helps organizations easily provide verification of health records for safe access to events and venues according to open standards.
 Support of the Global COVID Certificate Network is a natural extension of our commitment to open-source digital trust.
 We look forward to working with the community on this important project.”